cmhoove14/Prawn_fisheries_Public_health/R/Epi_Model/README.md

 ## `snail_epi_life_expectancy`
 Simulations and tweaks to snail mortality parameters to get life expectancy and size/infection dynamics right

+## `snail_spi_sim`
+Function to run model to euqilibrium given parameter set and starting conditions and return worm burden and density of each snail infection class

 ## `Archive`
 Older versions of the model and other scripts for simulation and plotting